How to Keep Leading Zeros in Excel (10 Suitable Methods)

 • Press Enter.

-• Use Fill Handle to autofill all other cells as required.
+• Use Fill Handle to autofill all other cells you want to populate.

 Using BASE Function to keep leading zeros in Excel